MarcusWolschon/osmeditor4android/branches/0.9.5/markdown/en/Introduction.md

 # Vespucci Introduction

+Vespucci is a full featured OpenStreetMap editor that supports most operations that desktop editors provide.
+It has been tested successfully on Android 2.3 to 4.4.
+A word of caution is however necessary, while mobile devices capabilities have caught up with their desktop rivals, particularly older devices have very limited memory available and tend to be rather slow.
+You should take this in to account when using Vespucci and keep, for example, the size of the areas you are editing to a reasonable size.

 ## First time use

 On start up Vespucci will show you the "Download other location"/"Load Area" dialog.
 If you have coordinates displayed and want to download immediately, you can select the appropriate option and set the radius around the location that you want to download, otherwise you can simply go to the map and zoom and pan to the area you want to edit.
 Do not select a large area on slow devices.